elteser/goYSFReflector/docs/README.md

 The project is currently in active development, with a focus on:

 - UDP packet handling and parsing for YSF communication.
-- Basic command structure for login (YSFP) and logout (YSFU) requests.
+- Basic command structure for poll (YSFP), unlink (YSFU), ... requests.
 - Response handling for incoming connections and status requests.

 Stay tuned as we continue to develop new features and improve the reflector's functionality.